भारत में प्याज फसल की गुणवत्ता युक्त बीज उत्पादन तकनीक

 Anthesis occurs in early morning (6-7 hrs).
 Anther dehiscence is between 7.00 and 17.00 hr and on next day also with peak between 9.30 and 17.00 hr.
 Pollen fertility is highest on the days of anthesis.
 Stigma receptivity is also high on the day of anthesis (Jones, 1933).
 The duration of anthesis is approximately 4 weeks on individual umbel.
 The anthesis begins from outer flowers and goes centerally in succession.
 The flower is protandrous in nature and stigma becomes receptive when shedding of pollen is over.
 Onion is cross- pollinated in nature and bees, flies and other insects do pollination.
 It is essential to ensure that there is sufficient population of pollinating insects to achieve the full potential of onion seed.
 It is also possible in some situation to encourage the development of increased blowfly population by distributing suitable carrier or dried fish among the flowering crop (Currah and Proctor, 1990).

-There are two methods of seed production.
+There are two methods of seed production in onion crop.
 The seed to seed and bulbs to seed methods and both the methods are in use in onion seed production.
 But bulb to seed method is most commonly used method of seed production.

 In this method, the seed is sown in raised bed at 4-5 cm spacing for raising the seedling.
 The seedlings of 12-15 cm length are transplanted and this height attained 7-8 weeks after the seed sowing.
 Thus, 6-8 kg seed ha-1 is sown.
 The seedlings are transplanted in previously developed beds in 15x10 cm spacing.
 The weedicides (Stomp) is sprayed after the transplanting and followed by irrigation to check the growth of the weeds in early crop growth stage.
 The recommended cultural practices followed to raise healthy bulb crop.